icopy-site/awesome/docs/awesome/awesome-java.md

 - [Thumbnailator](https://github.com/coobird/thumbnailator) - High-quality thumbnail generation library.
 - [TwelveMonkeys](https://github.com/haraldk/TwelveMonkeys) - Collection of plugins that extend the number of supported image file formats.
 - [ZXing](https://github.com/zxing/zxing) - Multi-format 1D/2D barcode image processing library.
 - [image-comparison](https://github.com/romankh3/image-comparison) - Library that compares 2 images with the same sizes and shows the differences visually by drawing rectangles.
 Some parts of the image can be excluded from the comparison.
-Can be used for automation qa tests.

 ### Introspection